Free Presbyterian Church of Victoria: Later Church expansion

 Congregations of the Free Presbyterian Church of Victoria before 1859 included John Knox Melbourne, Chalmers' East Melbourne, South Yarra (Punt Road), Richmond (Bridge Road), St Kilda, Brighton, St Andrew's Carlton, Geelong (Little Malop Street), Geelong Gaelic, Myers Street/LaTrobe Terrace), Bellarine, Batesford, Ballarat (Sturt Street), Bendigo (St Andrew's), Hamilton, Burnbank, Beaufort, Gippsland (Sale).
 Centres existing after the union moves concluded in 1867 included Meredith and Ballarat region; Drysdale; Nareen; and stations at Camperdown (from 1880) and Charlton (from 1881) - but it was difficult to maintain them as population moved to larger centres, and ministers were in very short supply by the early 1900s, so these works eventually disappeared.

 Ironically, the three parishes that ultimately continued the Free Presbyterian Church of Victoria and united with the Presbyterian Church of Eastern Australia in 1953 (St Kilda East, Geelong (Myers Street) and Hamilton/Branxholme) had all benefited from state-aid.
 The property of these three centres has been sold off in recent years and new centres established.
-They are, Melbourne: Knox, Wantirna 1987; Geelong: Coppards Road, Newcomb 1991; Melbourne: Narre Warren 1990; Melbourne: Glen Huntly 1990-2009, Melbourne: All Nations, Mulgrave 2009 which includes a Southern Sudanese congregation, and a preaching centre at Carrum Downs.
+They are, Geelong: Coppards Road, Newcomb 1991-; Melbourne: Knox 1987-2023; Narre Warren 1990 - since 1990 and Carrum Downs since 2018).